LMU-CMSI-1010/lab-notebooks-original/README.md

 3. Work on your copy of the notebook as needed
 4. When you are ready to submit the notebook, first choose _Edit > Clear all outputs_ to reset all of the notebook’s code blocks
 5. Choose _File > Save a copy in GitHub_ to create your _submitted copy_ of the notebook
-6. Make sure to set your _1010-lab-notebooks_ Repository as the destination of the file to save
+6. Make sure to set your _lab-notebooks_ Repository as the destination of the file to save
 7. Choose `main` as the Branch into which to save
 8. Provide a _Commit message_—describe what’s different in your version of the notebook